cncf/tag-app-delivery/operator-wg/whitepaper/02_Foundation.md

 By using the operator pattern, the knowledge of how to adjust and maintain a resource is captured in code and usually in a single service (also called a controller).

 When using the operator design pattern the user should only be required to describe the desired state of the application and resources.
 Pre-written software should make the necessary changes to the world so it will be in the desired state.
-The software will also monitor the real state continuously and take actions to keep it healthy and in the same state (preventing drifts)
+The software will also monitor the real state continuously and take actions to keep it healthy and in the same state (preventing drifts).

 A general diagram of an operator will have software that can read the desired spec and can create and manage the resources that were described.